 Without doubts, the most important tourist attraction is the Emperor Nero Villa.
 Its location is still not found with precision but they say it’s near the “Arco Muto” where there are also the ruins of a supposed theater.
 This project was supposed to be a big residence of Nero.
 After his death, the Villa was used by the Emperor until the Severi dynasty.

-You can visit during the summer where you can go to the beaches, rent paddle boats, and do some aquatic sports like kitesurfing and windsurfing.
+You can visit during the summer where you can go to the beaches, rent paddleboats, and do some aquatic sports like kitesurfing and windsurfing.
 It is perfect for long walks and you can cap your trip with excellent seafood too!

 Forget the city chaos and traffic.
 Travel and see ancient taverns, thermal baths, houses, and public buildings of this Roman city.
 At just a few footsteps from the medieval city, there is the archaeological zone of the first Roman colony.
-This is Ostia, a port city, among whose roads you’ll still see picturesque scenes of daily life of the ancient Romans, where you can take a seat on the steps of an ancient theater and imagine yourself as a spectator of an unbelievable challenge among gladiators.
+This is Ostia, a port city, among whose roads you’ll still see picturesque scenes of the daily life of the ancient Romans, where you can take a seat on the steps of an ancient theater and imagine yourself as a spectator of an unbelievable challenge among gladiators.

-The Trajan’s Harbor is probably one of the most beautiful “attractions” to visit in the outskirts of Rome.
+Trajan’s Harbor is probably one of the most beautiful “attractions” to visit in the outskirts of Rome.
 Located at just a few kilometers from the center in Rome.

 Cerveteri and Tarquinia, the necropolis